GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

 This part grants the given role to principals with missing permissions at the resource level.
 Currently, we only support the resource to be a service account.

-We achieve this with the help of following api

--   Set the iam policy on the service accounts using `iam_v1.projects.serviceAccounts.setIamPolicy` api.
+We achieve this with the help of `iam_v1.projects.serviceAccounts.setIamPolicy` api that sets the iam policy on a service account.

 This script calls the above apis using a service account.
 It requires the scope `https://www.googleapis.com/auth/cloud-platform` on the service account.